JacobMcDonnell/pong/README.md

 - Add score count to the screen

-- Fix screen flicker
+- Fix collision glitch on ball and paddles
-  - Most likely due to the way sprites are rendered on the screen